intershop/intershop-pwa/docs/guides/customizations.md

 Adding **new data** to the state should always almost exclusively be done by adding new stores in **store groups**.
 Add one with `ng g store-group <group>` and then add consecutive stores with `ng g store --feature <group> <store>`.
 Keep modifications to the existing store as little as possible.
-As NgRx is loosely coupled by nature, you can deactivate effects by simply commenting out the `@Effect` decorator.
+As NgRx is loosely coupled by nature, you can deactivate effects by commenting out the `@Effect` decorator.

 ### Testing